alanng10/StandInfoTech/Docue/a.md

 Tidus has Termina module list.

+Tidus module list except Tool, Module module and Termina, has their module name that is their label name appended with "Tool" word.

+Tidus module list view support the form factors.

 Tidus is pre install on stand operating system.

 Tidus is module environ for stand study and work.